changyeon2/Truemedia-ML-Models/README.md

 ### 6. [FTCN](/FTCN) (video)

 An updated implementation of the FTCN (Fully Temporal Convolution Network) model ([Paper Link](https://arxiv.org/abs/2108.06693)).
-Aims to explore the long-term temporal coherence with temporal transformer network:
+The goal is to leverage long-term temporal coherence using a Temporal Transformer Network.

 - Uses temporal-only convolutions by reducing spatial kernel sizes to focus on temporal features, encouraging the model to learn temporal incoherence.
 - End-to-End Training Without Pre-training: The framework can be trained from scratch without any pre-trained models or external datasets.